Premiere: 6 December 1923 (Royal-Apollo, Budapest, press-view)

 What makes it interesting?

 The film was not actually shot in Eger but in the great glass studio of the Budapest Phönix Film Studio on the corner of Pannónia and Sziget Street, at Csesznek castle, in Pál-völgyi cave and other locations around the capital.
 Filming in Matthias Church in Buda was the cause of minor conflict because soldiers brought in as extras turned up drunk, which outraged the congregation.
 In the film the role of Éva Cecey was played by Mara Jankovszky, wife of director Pál Fejős; we know little of what she did later on.
 László Angyal wrote the music specifically for the production.
 The finished work was shown to regent Miklós Horthy in 1923 but the official premiere was on 6 December.
-Pál Fejős was not present for this screening since he had already left the country and was resident in the United States.
+Pál Fejős probably was not present for this screening since he had already left the country.
 It is the first film adaptation of one of the most popular novels of Hungarian literature, and at the same time it marks the final silent movie shot in Hungary by Pál Fejős who became world famous due to his later work abroad.

 Cast & Crew

 Cast: Sándor Bihary, Mara Jankovszky, Béla Sziklai, Ily Takács K., Béla Pogány, Zoltán Makláry, Elemér Baló, Rezső Szántó, Sándor Fülöp, Gyula Stella, Ferkó Szécsi, Lajos Réthey, János Vaszary